Rational Approximation of Golden Angles: Accelerated Reconstructions for Radial MRI: Methods

 \subsection{Implementation}

 To investigate the properties of the proposed sampling numerically and in MRI experiments, the RAGA sampling scheme was implemented in the Berkeley Advanced Reconstruction Toolbox (BART) \cite{Uecker__2013}.
-The RAGA sampling was also implemented in a radial sequence at a Siemens Vida 3T system running IDEA XA31 (Siemens Healthcare, Erlangen, Germany).
+The RAGA sampling was also implemented in a radial sequence on two 3T systems using IDEA (Siemens Healthcare, Erlangen, Germany).